ArunMitra/Wholesale-Tea-Price-Prediction/README.md

 but also has incorporated other features like:
 - quality indices
 - market feedback on quality
+- the consumer price index
 - ... and more...

 ## The Goals of this Project:

-- To build a continuosly updated predictive analytics pipleline that can be useful to all players in the market, to bring about efficiencies
+- To build a continuosly updated predictive analytics pipleline accessible to buyers, sellers and auctioneers in the Tea Auction market in India
-- This will be a non-profit project, interested parties will be able to access model predictions at a nominal fee to cover costs
 - This repo represents the initial exploratory work that has been done towards this goal

 ## The Process